Iggie Wolfington: Labor union officer

 For many years, Wolfington was a council member of the Actors' Equity Association, a New York City-based labor union for stage actors.
 In 1969, he saw the need for a West Coast office of the Actors' Fund of America to provide medical and financial assistance to actors beyond New York.
 Until that time, stage actors outside of New York had experienced difficulty securing adequate support from the headquarters there.
 Wolfington handled over 10,000 cases in the fifteen years preceding his 2004 death in Studio City, California.

+Personal life

+In 1972, Wolfington married actress Lynn Wood.